teamcg/angular/README.md

 Jan 28 <br>
 -- Working skill example by category <br>
 -- DELETED the old Functions in controller and services for skill example <br>
+-- Reworked the Example button on skill portal.
+It now have category selection <br>

 - John lois Frades & Surinda! <br>